 The 32 channels offered by an audio engine can be configured into what are called groups.
 Simple configuration choices in the Model 5422A's menu pages allow the number of groups and their sizes to be selected.
 Groups can range in size from 32 channels (a complete audio engine being used for a single group) to having just four channels.
 The size of a group will dictate how many devices and associated users can be part of any one party-line or how many channels will be impacted by a processing setting for a specific group.
 Ten choices allow a wide range of group configurations to be selected.
 The default setting for each audio engine is to have four 8-channel groups.
 This leads to the Model 5422A-01 having four 8-channel groups and the Model 5422A-02 having eight 8-channel groups.

-Each group can be assigned a unique name.
-These names would typically reflect how the specific groups are going to be utilized.
-Names such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast- or live-event-oriented intercom applications.
-The configured names are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
-Each group name can be a combination of up to 13 alpha or numeric characters.
-Channel numbers are automatically appended to the entered names to provide identification of the specific channels within the Dante environment.
-A name of up to 13 additional characters can also be added to each specific channel, providing further details about an application.
+Each group can be assigned a unique label.
+These labels would typically reflect how the specific groups are going to be utilized.
+Labels such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast- or live-event-oriented intercom applications.
+The configured labels are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
+Each group label can be a combination of up to 14 alpha or numeric characters.
+Channel numbers are automatically appended to the entered labels to provide identification of the specific channels within the Dante environment.
+A label of up to 12 additional characters can also be added to each specific channel, providing further details about an application.

 Group Operating Modes

 While the primary application for the Model 5422A is to create party-line (PL) intercom circuits, each group can be independently configured from among seven operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, Pass-Thru, IFB (1 Int-in), IFB (3 Int-in), Audio Switching (1-in/2-out), and Audio Switching.